 UCC Centralised Clearance for Import (CCI): How You Can Benefit

-UCC centralised clearance for import (CCI) clearance is a simplified customs procedure within the EU which allows you to clear goods in another part of the community from your country.
+UCC centralised clearance for import (CCI) is a simplified customs procedure within the EU that allows you to clear goods in another part of the community from your country.

-To do this, you lodge the customs declaration at your supervising office, who then coordinate the clearance with the office of presentation in the other country.
-During this process, the two offices will determine if document or physical controls are necessary, or if the clearance needs amending.
+To accomplish this, you lodge the customs declaration at your supervising office, which then coordinates the clearance with the presentation office in the other country.
+During this process, the two offices will decide if documents or physical controls are needed or if the clearance needs amending.

 Who can use CCI clearances?

-You can use UCC centralised clearance for import (CCI) clearances if you clear goods in several countries within the EU, and are approved for a licence by customs.
+You are eligible for UCC centralised clearance for import (CCI) if you clear goods in multiple EU countries and have obtained customs approval for a licence.

-- Have permission from each member country you are clearing gods in.
+- Obtain permission from each member country where you are clearing goods.

 More digitalisation on the horizon

-If you are already prepared with a CCI licence and operation, then you may be one of the first to benefit from the new system.
+If you already have a CCI licence and operational setup, you could be among the first to reap the advantages of the upcoming system.

 Interested in using the UCC centralised clearance for import procedure?

-Customs Support are here for you.
-Operating in 12 countries within the EU, and in the UK, we provide businesses just like yours with import declarations, export declarations, and customs consultancy.
-Contact one of our experts for help with getting a CCI customs licence today.
+Customs Support is at your service.
+With operations in 13 European countries, we offer businesses like yours assistance with import declarations, export declarations, and customs consulting.
+Contact one of our experts for assistance in obtaining a CCI customs licence today.